A Singapore Government Agency Website

 Notification to the Civil Aviation Authority of Singapore (CAAS) required

-In all cases, individually or as cluster, the balloons must not exceed 2 meters in any linear dimension.
+In all cases, individually or as a cluster, the balloons must not exceed 2 meters in any linear dimension.